 Leaked '80s Letters

-More than 60 pages of internal letters leaked from within Butler’s Science of Identity Foundation (SIF) chronicle a period in the 1980s when SIF faced organizational conflict and a negative cash flow.
-In one letter, a SIF disciple who served as Butler’s personal secretary urged Butler’s “disciples around the world” to “take whatever steps necessary to ensure that we do not run out of cash --- it is imperative.”
+More than 60 pages of internal letters leaked by former members of Butler's Science of Identity Foundation (SIF) chronicle a period in the 1980s when SIF faced organizational conflict and a negative cash flow.
+In one letter, a SIF disciple who served as Butler's personal secretary urged Butler's “disciples around the world” to “take whatever steps necessary to ensure that we do not run out of cash --- it is imperative.”

 Other letters document Butler's abusiveness toward disciples and his view that SIF money belonged to him personally.
 An internal memo describes how Butler became angry and cursed at a disciple because the disciple used SIF money to buy a lei for Butler.
 The disciple wrote in a September 1987 letter that Butler was "extremely displeased" by the lei incident "and gave the following message to me and the other people involved: [CAPITALIZED EXPLETIVE] YOU!"
 (The disciple typed the actual expletive.)

 Former Butler followers leaked the letters and asked not to be named for fear of retaliation.
-The subject of one message from an ex-Butler follower who wanted to share information with journalists but expressed fear was, “The Retaliation is Real.”
+The subject of one message from an ex-Butler follower, who wanted to share information with journalists but expressed fear, was, "The Retaliation is Real."
 News tips from this person consistently factually checked out.
-Details in the internal letters, including phone numbers, are factually verifiable.
+Details in the internal letters, including phone numbers and mailing addresses, are factually verifiable.
 Details in the letters also correspond with the independent accounts of four men who grew up deeply within SIF and have since taken steps to leave the group.

 Ex-Followers and SIF Schools

-Two of the men who have left SIF, Ian Koviak and Rama Ranson, have been publicly critical of Butler and SIF online.
+Two of the men who grew up within SIF - Ian Koviak and Rama Ranson - have been publicly critical of Butler and SIF online.
 Meanwhile in Hawai'i confirmed the identities of the other two men and their previous deep involvement in SIF through communication with the men over periods of six and nine months respectively.
 They asked not to be named for fear of being cut off from relatives who still follow Butler.

-Three of the men attended a SIF boarding school in the Philippines and two attended Sen. Gabbard’s Ponomauloa School in the late ‘80s in Wahiawa, O‘ahu.
-(One attended both schools.)
+Three of the men attended a SIF boarding school in the Philippines, and two attended Sen. Gabbard's Ponomauloa School in the late '80s in Wahiawa, O'ahu.
+(One man attended both schools.)
 They all said they were taught at the schools to worship Butler and his wife Wai Lana as messengers of God.
-They also all said they were repeatedly subjected as children to Butler’s sexually graphic, deeply homophobic diatribes.
+They also all said they were repeatedly exposed as children to Butler’s sexually graphic, deeply homophobic lectures.

 "These tapes don't make it out to public for obvious reasons," he added.

-The men all independently stated that they did not celebrate Diwali or identify as Hindu while growing up within SIF.
-Rather, they said, they practiced Butler’s unique interpretation of ISKCON's teachings combined with some Christian traditions.
+The men all stated that they did not celebrate Diwali or identify as Hindu while growing up within SIF.
+Rather, they said, they practiced Butler’s unique interpretation of ISKCON tenets, combined with some Christian traditions.

 "We did not identify at all as Hindus growing up in Butler's group," wrote Koviak, who attended the SIF boarding school in the Philippines for four and a half years.
 "That's a new thing that really fits in with the Tulsi agenda."

-“We sang Christmas carols like you wouldn’t believe,” said another man who attended Ponomauloa School.
-“So many Christmas carols.”
+"We sang Christmas carols like you wouldn't believe," said another man, who attended Sen. Gabbard's Ponomauloa School.
+"So many Christmas carols."

 The men are all of the same generation as Rep. Gabbard, and - like Rep. Gabbard - grew up with parents who followed Butler.
-One man provided class pictures of himself and other children wearing SIF uniforms at both the Philippines and Wahiawa schools.
-In the Ponomauloa School photo, Carol Gabbard stands behind the girls on one side, and Sen. Gabbard stands behind the boys on the other side.
-Sen. Gabbard’s official website still lists “Ponomauloa School, Wahiawa— Headmaster/teacher (7/83 to 6/87)” as professional experience.
+One man provided class pictures of himself and other children wearing SIF uniforms at both the Philippines and Hawai'i schools.
+In the Hawai'i school photo, Carol Gabbard stands behind the female students on one side, and Sen. Gabbard stands behind the male students on the other side.
+Sen. Gabbard's official website still lists "Ponomauloa School, Wahiawa— Headmaster/teacher (7/83 to 6/87)" as professional experience.

-In addition to Sen. Gabbard, those heavily named in the internal letters as Butler’s close personal assistants include Down to Earth CEO Mark Fergusson (aka Mahabhagavat das) and Sunil Khemaney (aka Syamasundara das.)
-The letter regarding the call for disciples to do whatever necessary to ensure SIF did not “run out of cash” was signed "Syamasundara das."
+In addition to Sen. Gabbard, those heavily named in the internal letters as Butler's close personal assistants include Down to Earth CEO Mark Fergusson (aka Mahabhagavat das) and Sunil Khemaney (aka Syamasundara das.)
+The letter regarding the call for Butler's disciples to do whatever necessary to ensure SIF did not "run out of cash" was signed by "Syamasundara das" (Khemaney).

-Khemaney (Syamasundara das) now works for Rep. Gabbard, assisting her with fundraising and relations within the Hindu American community.
-He facilitated her talk at an August 2014 event in Atlanta hosted by Overseas Friends of BJP, a group that supports India’s Hindu nationalist Bharatiya Janata Party.
-Khemaney also traveled with Rep. Gabbard to India in December 2014.
+Khemaney now works for Rep. Gabbard, assisting her with fundraising and political relations with the Hindu American community on the U.S. mainland.
+He facilitated her talk at an August 2014 event in Atlanta hosted by Overseas Friends of BJP, a group that supports India's Hindu nationalist Bharatiya Janata Party.
+Khemaney also traveled with Rep. Gabbard to India, where she met with Prime Minister Narendra Modi, in December 2014.